andreasbm/readme/README.md

 ### How can I support you?

 There are lot's of ways to support me!
-I would be so happy if you gave this repository a star, Tweeted about it or told your friends about this little corner of the Internet ❤️
+I would be so happy if you gave this repository a star, tweeted about it or told your friends about this little corner of the Internet ❤️

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)